Pknk01/Playing-With-Numbers/README.md

 # Playing-With-Numbers
-Repository for  Algorithm Implementations
+Repository for several Algorithm Implementations.

-To-do:
-1. Quicksort
-2. Insertion Sort
-3. Bubble Sort
+This repostory Will be updated occasionally whenever i finish a new algorythim.

-Implemented:
+Currently Implemented:
 - 3x+1
 - Bogosort